-With the ever-increasing population and the surge of medical conditions and food wastage in society, people are opting for eco-friendly measures to solve such problems.
-Using biofertilizers, biopesticides, and biofuels instead of the harmful chemicals that have a detrimental effect on the environment are being practiced.
+With the ever-increasing population and the surge of medical conditions and food wastage in society, people are opting for ecofriendly measures to solve such problems (Shahmars & Valiev, 2022).

 Indrani Barman, Jyotchna Gogoi

 Program of Biochemistry, Faculty of Science, Assam down-town University, Guwahati, India.